Welcome to today's edition of the Rush 24-7 podcast.

 Look at this.

-What we're talking about, you know, turning over the operation of our ports to a company owned by the government which was cooperating with our enemy just a few years ago.
+What we're talking about, you know, turning over the operation of our ports to a company owned by the government, which was cooperating with our enemy just a few years ago.

 And they're trying to ridicule and trivialize when you raise questions about that, King said.

-Yes, I guess this explains my my anger at this administration's lack of doing anything to protect the borders when it comes to illegal immigration.
+Yes, I guess this explains my anger at this administration's lack of doing anything to protect the borders when it comes to illegal immigration.

-I guess I'm in the tank with big business on that too.
+I guess I'm in the tank with big business on that, too.

-I guess I'm in the tank when I'm critical of the president's budgeting and his spending, and I guess I'm in the tank when I've been critical of the president on Harriet Myers, and I guess I'm in the tank when I have been critical of the president on Ted Kennedy writing the education bill.
+And I guess I'm in the tank when I have been critical of the president on Ted Kennedy writing the education bill.

-I I went to great pains not to take a personal swipe at Peter King.
+I went to great pains not to take a personal swipe at Peter King.

-Oh I praised him.
+I praised him.

-I I I did.
+I did.

 I went out of my way to praise him.